A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Theory

-As introduced above, the projected dynamics along a transport coordinate $z$ are described by the Smoluchowski equation, Eq.~\eqref{eq:smoluchowski}, with position-dependent diffusivity $D(z)$ and PMF $F(z)$.
-The residence-time approach developed below applies to the special case in which the effective drift along $z$ is negligible.
-In the present work, this regime is realized using adaptive biasing force (ABF) sampling.
+As introduced above, the projected dynamics along a transport coordinate $z$ are modeled here by the Smoluchowski equation, Eq.~\eqref{eq:smoluchowski}, with position-dependent diffusivity $D(z)$ and PMF $F(z)$.
+The residence-time approach developed below applies to trajectory segments in which the effective drift along $z$ is negligible.
+This condition can be realized by applying a bias potential $V_{\mathrm b}(z)$ that compensates the underlying free-energy gradient, so that the effective free-energy profile

-Sampling along a collective variable (CV) is often hindered by free-energy barriers that lead to long trapping times in unbiased molecular dynamics simulations.
-ABF accelerates sampling by applying an \emph{on-the-fly} bias that counteracts the mean force along the chosen CV.\cite{DarvePohorille2001,ComerGumbart2015} In one dimension, ABF introduces a time-dependent bias potential $V_{\mathrm{b}}(z,t)$ whose derivative is estimated from sampled forces such that the biasing force approaches the negative PMF gradient,